-General Urban Forest Awareness | Awareness is the first step in community cooperation.
+General Urban Forest Awareness Awareness is necessary and is the first step in community cooperation.
 Generally speaking, trees are seen as important to the Austin community and are acknowledged as beneficial providers of valuable services, but not without associated concerns.
 For instance, the 2012 Austin urban forest opinion poll, Tree Be-Leafs, found that participants valued trees most for their shade, environmental benefits, and aesthetics (City of Austin, Urban Forestry Program, 2012).
-On the other hand, citizens expressed concern about power line interference and roots cracking sidewalks.
-Citizen concerns have prioritized and will continue to prioritize planning, implementation, and education efforts regarding our urban forest.
+On the other hand, citizens expressed power line interference and roots cracking sidewalks as the biggest tree-related concerns.
+Citizen concerns have and will continue to prioritize planning, implementation, and education efforts regarding our urban forest.

-Neighborhood Action | Neighborhood action requires that citizens understand and participate in public urban forest management.
-Neighborhood organizations that are led by neighborhood initiatives should inform neighborhood plans that work in partnership with urban forestry standards.
+Neighborhood Action Neighborhood action requires that citizens understand and participate in public urban forest management.
+Neighborhood organizations within and led by neighborhood initiatives should inform neighborhood plans that work in partnership with urban forestry standards.
 Although most Austin neighborhood plans include open space goals, they often lack explicit urban forestry goals.
-Nevertheless, Austin has an active community involved in parks and natural areas throughout the city.
-The volunteer efforts of many community-based groups through tree planting initiatives and park cleanup or workdays show community commitment to Austin's natural landscapes.
+Nevertheless Austin has an active community involved in parks and natural areas throughout the city.
+The volunteer efforts of many community-based groups through tree planting initiatives and park cleanup or workdays show the community commitment to Austin's natural landscapes.
 Listed here are just a few examples of community-based tree-related organizations: